spfrommer/latent_algebras/index.markdown

                 <tr>
                     <td>
 <p align="justify" width="20%">
-Learned embeddings represent mathematical objects with <em>algebraic structure</em>.
+Learned embeddings often represent mathematical objects with <em>algebraic structure</em>.

 Consider the space of subsets of $\mathbb{R}^n$, which can be endowed with <em>operations</em> (e.g., $\cap$, $\cup$) and <em>laws</em> (e.g., $A \cup B = B \cup A$).